 In times when these developmental stages become too much to cope with, guidance from a Local Mental Health Authority (LMHA) may be needed.
-The graph below provides a ratio of the number of youths per mental health provider per county.
-For Texas the ratio is 690:1.
-For Region 5 the ratio climbs to 3,496:1.87
+The graph below shows the number of youths per mental health provider per county.
+For Texas, the ratio is 638:1.
+For Region 5 the ratio climbs to 2,513:1.87